 Like it or not, there are much simpler things you can do than sell your house.
 If you’re in a chain, then things can often get complicated.
 Just like anything though, if you follow the steps and get yourself nice and prepared, then you’ll give yourself the best chance of enjoying a smooth experience.
-Read on for lots of helpful information on the things you need to do to sell your home, and some advice on the steps you can expect to take.
+Read our guide to selling your home for lots of helpful information on the things you need to do to sell your home, and some advice on the steps you can expect to take.

 Decide whether to use an estate agent